 However, all private health insurance companies will have their own rules and limitations to the support they can give.
 To learn all of those rules and submit paperwork differently to each one takes a great deal of a therapist’s time.
-As a therapist who is more interested in helping you get to the heart of the matter and understands your need for a more personalised mental health service, I prefer not to focus all of my time on meeting the unique requirements of each insurance company (aka. box-ticking), but instead, focus my energy on serving my clients through consultations and counselling sessions (aka. quality care).
+We prefer to focus our time and energy on serving our clients through consultations and counselling sessions.

 Read on to learn more about reasons to pay for therapy privately.

 Private health insurance companies usually require a referral from your GP.
 To access psychological treatment, your diagnosis must meet the referral criteria of the provider.
 This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not be helpful to view yourself in such a way.

 Sometimes life is challenging.
 You know you will likely encounter difficult situations again.
 However, feeling sad doesn’t necessarily mean you are clinically depressed.
 Labelling in this way can feel unhelpful when what you’re going through is just part of being human.

 When there is any third party involvement, it can make the whole therapy process feel less private and confidential.

 Although your information is protected by the agencies that hold your information, you will have the referral with your mental health diagnosis on record.
 A private therapist adds an additional layer of privacy and confidentiality.

 The type of therapy or therapist of your choice may not be on your insurance’s choice of providers.
 Usually, insurance schemes prioritise types of treatments with a greater focus on treating symptoms.
 Treatments tend to be solution-focused and fits into a shorter timeframe.